-According to USA Today, the average cost of divorce in NY is approximately $5,500 for an uncontested case and $17,000 for a contested one.
-It is, however, impossible to give a specific answer to ‘How much is a divorce in NY?’ without knowing each individual situation.
+The average cost of divorce in NY is approximately $5,500 for an uncontested case and $17,000 for a contested one.
+It is, however, impossible to give a specific answer to ‘how much is a divorce in NY?’ without knowing each individual situation.
 There are many factors that can make your case more complicated and, consequently, more expensive.
 Therefore, relying on the average cost of divorce in NY is not enough when you’re planning to end your marriage.

 What Affects the Cost of Divorce?

 There are many factors that may make the divorce cost in NY either lower or extremely higher.

 There are two types of divorce in the US: contested and uncontested.
 When the spouses are not able to get along and agree on the issues that should be resolved to finalize a divorce, they have to hire lawyers who will help them during court trials.
 As a rule, contested cases last for months and are extremely expensive due to an attorney and court fees.
 If the couple has nothing to contest in court, they can file for an uncontested marriage dissolution on the ground of irretrievable breakdown.

 2) Whether you file based on no-fault or fault-based grounds